ably/asset-tracking-backend-demo/README.md

 Response properties:

 - `orderId`: The unique order identifier for this new Delivery.
 A positive integer.
-- `ablyToken`: The JSON Web Token (JWT) to be used to subscribe for Location updates for this new Delivery.
+- `ably.token`: The JSON Web Token (JWT) to be used to subscribe for Location updates for this new Delivery.
-- `googleMapsApiKey`: The API key to be used if rendering maps using Google's engine.
+- `googleMaps.apiKey`: The API key to be used if rendering maps using Google's engine.

-The `googleMapsApiKey` is static so apps do **not** need to handle the scenario that it changes from request to request.
+The `googleMaps.apiKey` is static so apps do **not** need to handle the scenario that it changes from request to request.
 This means that values received from subsequent calls may be safely ignored, with the app's UI continuing to use visual components created using the key received from their first call to this endpoint or the [Get Google Maps](#get-google-maps) endpoint.